-In 2019, the NCC commissioned a study, Climate Projections for the National Capital Region, to develop climate change projections for the National Capital Region.
+The NCC commissioned a study, Climate Projections for the National Capital Region, to develop climate change projections for the National Capital Region.
 The key findings of this study are summarized in Figure 2.
 Improving the level of understanding about climate change will help to guide the NCC's decisions concerning tree and forest management.